-As part of Ziba’s holiday gift to clients and friends, twelve blog articles with corresponding video summaries were sent out, and would only be released to the public as each month of the year passed.
+Ziba’s holiday gift to clients and friends is twelve thought pieces, with corresponding video summaries.
+These were only released to the public as each month of the year passed.
 I am Mr. July.

 The video below provides off-the-cuff insight (read: I didn’t have time to prep any notes) on how the rate of change in technology excites us, but can also cause a myopic view and tech-led invention.